-Learn how to get your review and download your Average Monthly Qualified Payroll Cost Report.
+Learn how to review and download your Average Monthly Payroll Costs report.

 With QuickBooks Online Payroll, Intuit Online Payroll, and QuickBooks Desktop Payroll, you are likely to have access to the payroll information you need to help you apply for a loan through the Paycheck Protection Program.